Clearbox-AI/SURE/README.md

 The SURE library features multiple Python modules that can be easily imported and seamlessly integrated into any Python script after installing the library.

 > [!WARNING]
-> This is a beta version of the library and only runs on Linux for the moment.
+> This is a beta version of the library and only runs on Linux and MacOS for the moment.

 # Installation